openconfig/gnsi/certz/README.md

-SSL profiles logically group a certificate (private and public keys), Certificate Authority chain of certificates (a.k.a. a CA trust bundle) and a set of Certificate Revocation Lists into a set that then can be assigned as a whole to a gRPC server.
+SSL profiles logically group a certificate (private and public keys), Certificate Authority chain of certificates (a.k.a. a CA trust bundle) and a set of Certificate Revocation Lists into a set that then can be assigned as a whole to a gRPC service.

 There is always at least one profile present on a target - the `system_default_profile` which is vendor provided.
 This profile cannot be changed or deleted.
 See the the [System default SSL profile](#system-default-ssl-profile) section below.